Annuity Sale Options

 How soon will you get your money when cashing out your annuity?

-Investment and inherited annuities typically take a month to process, since no judge approval is required.
+Investment and inherited annuities typically take a month to process since no judicial approval is required.
 With structured settlement annuities, the timeline depends on when a court hearing is scheduled, which could take two to three months.

 What fees should you expect during the transaction?